 Weight gain during pregnancy is to be expected.
-Learn how much is recommended and what to do keep weight gain in check.
+Pregnancy weight gain chart and what to do keep weight gain in check.

 Oy… the dreaded pregnancy weight gain.
 I’ve heard from many (and even experienced it myself) the fear of weight gain during pregnancy.
 On the one hand, sigh, you will undoubtedly gain weight.
 On the other hand, you were blessed with the ability to create a tiny human inside your body, and with that weight gain you can feel confident you are fueling your baby!
 Healthy weight gain is essential for the health of your baby.
 The baby’s birth weight (and even weight in childhood) is heavily influenced by mom’s weight gain during pregnancy.